Underground Press Syndicate: Expansion

 By June 1967, a UPS conference in Iowa City hosted by Middle Earth drew 80 newspaper editors from the U.S. and Canada, including representatives of Liberation News Service.
 LNS, founded by Marshall Bloom and Ray Mungo that summer, would play an equally important and complementary role in the growth and evolution of the underground press in the United States.

 An attempt that summer by Bob Rudnick to coordinate and centralize the UPS at the offices of the East Village Other in New York City failed.

 Forcade assumes leadership

 Soon after, Tom Forcade took leadership of the organization, opening an office on West 10th Street in New York City, at which UPS curated the underground press collection for regular microfilming as well as publishing the UPS News Service.

 Offices were relocated to Miami during the summer of 1972 to cover the Democratic and Republican Conventions, both of which were held in that city that summer.

+By the fall of 1973, the syndicate's offices were located at 283 West 11th Street.
+The magazine's post office box was Box 386, Cooper Station, New York, NY.

 Under Forcade's leadership, UPS would later also publish the Underground Press Revue.